 It’s the most beautiful time of the year, when just about every website on the internet is directing you to Black Friday round-ups.
 No judgement: these listicles keep the lights on for those publications and the people working for them.
-But that’s not how we do things here at Escape Collective, because there’s a conflict inherent in it: what seems as a genuine editorial recommendation is all too often a trojan horse with advertising lurking within.
+But that’s not how we do things here at Escape Collective, because there’s a conflict inherent in it: what seems as a genuine editorial recommendation is all too often a trojan horse with advertising and affiliate links lurking within.

-There are broader ethical considerations than just editorial independence, too.
-We live in a world where overconsumption is out of control, with ever-widening gaps between the richest and the poorest.
-The profit-engorging lessons from the fast fashion industry have spread elsewhere.
-There’s less friction in the buying experience, less consideration, less patience, and always more more more stuff to buy.
 Black Friday is maybe the key monument to this: a day where huge companies make huger amounts of money, small companies feel increasingly pressured to slash their already thin margins, and consumers are sucked into the vortex.
 There are winners and losers in this – I just don’t think it’s the little guys, or the people who actually have to make or deliver the products.

 Now, everyone has to look out for themselves – and if you are in the market for a new rain jacket or bike computer or pump or whatever, this is probably a great time to do that.
 And that’s fine!
 But around this time of year, it also sometimes can’t help feeling like all these listicles and sales and never-to-be-repeated savings are calibrated to numb you into a kind of compliance, scrolling feverishly in search of a bargain for something you maybe, if you think about it, don’t even really need.
+And after the dopamine hit comes the crash.

-If that’s sounding a bit like you or those around you this Black Friday, here’s a listicle of our own to maybe help bring you back from the brink.
+If that’s sounding a bit like you or those around you this Black Friday, here’s a little listicle of our own to maybe help bring you back from the brink.

 1. Go for a bike ride